When Traditional

 PHASE TWO

-Where appropriate, and typically following court authorization, service materials may be transmitted through digital channels identified during the assessment.
+If authorized by the court, documents may be transmitted through validated channels identified during the assessment.

-The timing, method of transmission, and any observable delivery indicators are documented as part of the process.
+The timing, method of transmission, and supporting records are documented as part of the service effort.

 This approach is considered in matters where traditional service efforts are not producing progress or are likely to result in non-service.